Neverlivedordied/HELPFULL-STUFF/index.md

 # oh and btws might make it so its a link so you dont scroll through all this to a another thing.
 Last time edited 3/21/2022 1:30pm

-# to access the helpfull stuff click on the pictures!
+# click on the pictures to see how to do the stuff!

 ---